Virtual Birth Trauma Therapy in Pasadena, California

 Tending to pain from the past and learning to support your emotional wellness can help you become more present and engaged in the really important things happening in your life right now.

-I use a trauma focused approach and evidence-based therapies to help women and birthing people heal from the effects of trauma and regain a sense of safety, resilience and empowerment during the family building stage of life.
-This includes EMDR (Eye Movement Desensitization and Reprocessing), Ego State Therapy (Parts Work), and Polyvagal Theory.
+I use a trauma focused therapies to help women and birthing people heal from the effects of trauma and regain a sense of safety, resilience and empowerment during the family building stage of life.
+This includes EMDR (Eye Movement Desensitization and Reprocessing), Ego State Therapy (Parts Work), and neuroscience/Polyvagal Theory.
 Therapy helps with birth trauma by:

-Restoring a sense of safety and control, and befriending your nervous system to help reduce fears, hypervigilance, intrusive memories and physical distress.
+Restoring a sense of safety and control- learning skills to calm and befriend your nervous system to help reduce fears, hypervigilance, intrusive memories and physical distress.

 Safely processing the traumatic experience, with evidence-based therapies like EMDR and parts work.